firebase/extensions/firestore-translate-text/README.md

 * Genkit Gemini provider: If you selected to use Genkit to perform translations, please provide the name of the Gemini API you want to use.

-* Google AI API key: If you selected to use Genkit with Google AI to perform translations, please provide a Google AI API key
+* Google AI API key: If you selected to use Genkit with Google AI to perform translations, please provide a Google AI API key.